rydmike/flex_color_scheme/README.md

    primaryVariant: Color(0xFF320019),
    secondary: Color(0xFF003419),
    secondaryVariant: Color(0xFF002411),
-   // The built in color schemes use their secondary variant color as their
-   // custom app bar color, it could of course be any color, but for consistency
-   // we will do the same in this custom FlexSchemeColor.
    appBarColor: Color(0xFF002411),
  );
  // Create a corresponding custom flex color scheme for a dark theme.